 The New India Foundation announced an annual Book Prize titled ‘Kamaladevi Chattopadhyay NIF Book Prize’ for the best non-fiction book on modern/contemporary India in 2019.
 There is no limitation as to the genre — the book can be a work of history, biography, political commentary, travel, memoir, etc. This prize is named after Kamaladevi Chattopadhyay, the great patriot, and institution-builder who had contributed significantly to the freedom struggle, to the women’s movement, to refugee rehabilitation and to the renewal of handicrafts.

 There are no restrictions with regards to the writer’s nationality either.
 Works written originally in English or translated into English are eligible.
-Nominations are invited for the books published in the calendar year 2019 for the inaugural prize (of INR 15 lakhs), which will be awarded at an award ceremony in Bengaluru in October 2020.
+Nominations are invited for the books published in the calendar year 2019 for a prize of INR 15 lakhs, which will be awarded at an award ceremony in Bengaluru in October 2020.